25 - Do I Need a Financial Advisor?

 1. Fee-Only Advisors & Fiduciaries (The Gold Standard)

 These advisors are paid directly by you—either a flat fee, an hourly rate, or a percentage of the assets they manage (AUM).
 They do not earn commissions for selling you specific products.
-Most importantly, fee-only advisors are typically **fiduciaries**, which is a legal standard that obligates them to **always act in your best financial interest.**

 2. Commission-Based Advisors (Broker-Dealers)

-These advisors earn commissions by selling you financial products, such as mutual funds or insurance policies.
-While they must recommend products that are "suitable" for you, this is a lower standard than a fiduciary duty.
-This can create a conflict of interest, as they may be incentivized to recommend a product that pays them a higher commission, even if a lower-cost option is available.
+⚠️ Warning: While they must recommend products that are "suitable" for you, this is a lower standard than a fiduciary duty.
+This can create a conflict of interest, as they may be incentivized to recommend a product that pays them a higher commission.

 When It Might Be Time to Hire an Advisor